evaera/plasma/docs/creating-widgets.md

 	-- In the main body of the function, we set the properties that do depend on arguments.

-	label.Text = text
+	refs.button.Text = text
-	label.TextColor3 = color
+	refs.button.TextColor3 = color
 end)
 ```

 In the above code snippet, we use the [`useInstance`](/api/Plasma#useInstance) hook, which takes a callback that is used to create the initial UI for the widget.
 The callback is only ever invoked on the first time this widget runs and never again.

-It also returns what we returned from it, so we can use it further.
+The function you pass in to `useInstance` is passed a blank table.
+We called it `ref` in the example above.
+When you use it as a table key to the `Plasma.create` function, a reference to the instance you're creating is created in the table, at the key you specify.

+In the example above, the code `[ref] = "button"` means that the key "button" in the `ref` table will be set to the TextButton.

 ## Only updating properties when necessary with useEffect
 Typically, setting properties every frame is not that expensive of an operation, but if you only wanted to set `Text` and `TextColor3` when their arguments actually changed, we can use the [`useEffect`](/api/Plasma#useEffect) hook: